zopefoundation/meta/config/README.rst

 additional-install
   Additional lines to be executed during the install dependencies step when running the tests on GitHub Actions.
 This option has to be a list of strings.
+  For the template ``c-code`` this option is currently used to replace how to install the package itself and run tests and coverage.

 test-commands
   Replacement for the test command in ``tests.yml``.